Viktor Chegin: Biography

 On 9 November 2015, an investigative report by the World Anti-Doping Agency recommended that Chegin be given a lifetime ban from sport, due to involvement in a wide-ranging Russian doping scheme in track and field.
 The ban was issued by RUSADA on 17 February 2016.

 Despite his ban, Chegin never ceased coaching his athletes and continued to do so even amid the outcry in the West.

 Athletes coached by Chegin and banned for doping offenses

 37 athletes in total had by January 2015 been banned by IAAF in biological passport cases.
-11 of them, or ca. 30%, was coached by Viktor Chegin.
+Eleven of them, or ca. 30%, were coached by Viktor Chegin.
 There are also at least 6 EPO positives recorded by his athletes, two positives for the possible cancer causing black market drug GW1516, and in 2014 two of his athletes tested positive for SARMs.
-3 of his athletes have been banned for life, all for their second anti-doping rule violation, and all before the age of 30.
-Plus one of his athletes German Skurygin died of a heart attack at age 45.
+Three of his athletes have been banned for life, all for their second anti-doping rule violation, and all before the age of 30.
+Also, one of his athletes, German Skurygin, died of a heart attack at age 45.